adamqmpt/qmpt_theory/README.md

 ---

-## 1. Overview (EN)
+## 1. Overview (EN-first)

 ### 1.1.
 What QMPT is

-QMPT (Quantum Meta-Pattern Theory) is a conceptual and mathematical framework that treats:
+QMPT (Quantum Meta-Pattern Theory) is a conceptual and mathematical framework that treats

 - reality as a stack of **layers**,
 - minds as **dynamic patterns** (informational / causal structures),
 - rare minds as **anomalies** that can reshape their layer,
-- life as a **cycle of a pattern**, not as a property of one biological body.
+- life as a **cycle of a pattern**, not as a property of one biological body

 The repository collects: